-Swollen lymph nodes in the neck usually arise due to simple infections, such as colds, flu or sore throats, for example.
-However, lymph nodes in the neck may also be a sign of a more serious problem, such as cancer or tumor, in the region around the lymph node.
+However, the presence of the swollen lymph nodes in the neck may also be a sign of more serious problems, such as cancer or tumor, in the region around the tongue.

-The main causes for the appearance of swollen lymph nodes in the neck are:
+Therefore, the main causes for the onset of lymph nodes include:

 1. Flu and colds